-The key differentiator between having a fruitful and a loss-making deal when acquiring, selling or investing in commercial property is knowing how much it is worth.
+Knowing how to value commercial real estate is the key differentiator between having a fruitful outcome and a loss-making deal.
+When acquiring, selling or investing in commercial property, knowing how much it is worth is essential.
 Whether you are seeking to lease a retail shopping space, invest in an industrial park or purchase an apartment, you will automatically want to assess the value of the property to have a favorable return on investment.
 Commercial real estate valuation is an intricate task, and the fact that each property is affected by its unique set of elements such as prevailing market rates and maintenance cost means that there is no one-size-fits-all when it comes to evaluations.
 Luckily, professional appraisers have some scientific methods they use in determining the value of commercial properties as outlined below.

 The Cost Approach